Run-of-the-mill Columbia 50s B-Western

 Skippable but you could watch it if you had to

 Merrill had first been used in a Western in 1951 when he did the voiceover intro and outro for Fox’s excellent but underrated Rawhide in 1951, and indeed he later made a specialty of narration, voiceovers and commercials.
-Black Dak was his second Western and first as lead, and indeed, although he made many later appearances on Western TV shows, it turned out to be his only star part in the saddle.
-Actually, though, he was quite good, and it’s also quite refreshing having an out-and-out bad guy as the star.
+Black Dak was his second Western and first as lead, and in fact, although he made many later appearances on Western TV shows, it turned out to be his only star part in the saddle.
+Actually, though, he was quite good, and it’s also refreshing having an out-and-out bad guy as the star.

 Gary Merrill in an unusual (for him) Western lead role, with the great Noah Beery Jr